awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

 1. Choose **Databases** to see the new DB cluster\.
 Choose the new DB cluster to monitor the progress of the migration\.
 On the **Connectivity & security** tab, you can find the cluster endpoint to use for connecting to the primary writer instance of the DB cluster\.
 For more information on connecting to an Aurora PostgreSQL DB cluster, see [Connecting to an Amazon Aurora DB cluster](Aurora.Connecting.md)\.

-## Migrating data from an RDS PostgreSQL DB instance to an Aurora PostgreSQL DB cluster by using an Aurora read replica<a name="AuroraPostgreSQL.Migrating.RDSPostgreSQL.Replica"></a>
+## Migrating data from an RDS for PostgreSQL DB instance to an Aurora PostgreSQL DB cluster using an Aurora read replica<a name="AuroraPostgreSQL.Migrating.RDSPostgreSQL.Replica"></a>

-You can migrate from a PostgreSQL DB instance to an Aurora PostgreSQL DB cluster by using an Aurora Read Replica\.
-When you need to migrate from an RDS PostgreSQL DB instance to an Aurora PostgreSQL DB cluster, we recommend using this approach\.
+You can migrate from an RDS for PostgreSQL DB instance to an Aurora PostgreSQL DB cluster by using an Aurora read replica\.
+When you need to migrate from an RDS for PostgreSQL DB instance to an Aurora PostgreSQL DB cluster, we recommend using this approach\.

 In this case, Amazon RDS uses the PostgreSQL DB engine's streaming replication functionality to create a special type of DB cluster for the source PostgreSQL DB instance\.
-This type of DB cluster is called an Aurora Read Replica\.
-Updates made to the source PostgreSQL DB instance are asynchronously replicated to the Aurora Read Replica\.
+This type of DB cluster is called an Aurora read replica\.
+Updates made to the source RDS for PostgreSQL DB instance are asynchronously replicated to the Aurora read replica\.

 **Topics**
 + [Overview of migrating data by using an Aurora read replica](#AuroraPostgreSQL.Migrating.RDSPostgreSQL.Replica.Intro)